elrodro83/lore-keeper/README.md

 # lore-keeper
-MediaWiki extension for managing and presenting historical/fictional stories
+[MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) extension for managing and presenting historical/fictional stories

+## Installation

+Follow the instructions on [https://www.mediawiki.org/wiki/Manual:Extensions#Installing_an_extension] (skip step 1, there are no unix commands required).
+You need to copy the folder src/main/php/LoreKeeper into the extensions dir.

+## Usage

 This extension will parse event metadata from wiki pages.
 That metadata will contain information of the event such as:
 * when it happened